Amazon brings Whole Foods voice shopping to Alexa

 Prime Now orders are placed in a standalone smartphone app.
 Say “Add steak to my Whole Foods Cart” and Alexa will note the order.
 After each exchange, Alexa will confirm what you added to the list, then ask “What else?” until you’re finished.

-Say something generic like “cheese” or “meat” or “milk” and Alexa will choose one for you.
+Say something generic like “cheese” or “meat” or “milk” and Alexa will choose one for you based on order history and purchasing behavior of other customers, an Amazon spokesperson told VentureBeat in an email.

-Once you’ve finished adding items to a cart, you will then receive an invitation to review your order and checkout through the Amazon or Prime Now app.
-To complete an order, you say “Alexa, checkout.”
+Once you’ve finished adding items to a cart, you will then receive an invitation to review your order and check out through the Amazon or Prime Now app.
+To complete an order, you say “Alexa, check out.”
 Those without the Prime Now app will be prompted to download the app at checkout.

 Alexa-enabled devices speakers can also add items to a general shopping list visible in the Alexa smartphone app or order directly from Amazon’s online marketplace by saying things like “Alexa, order more paper towels.”
 Say this command today and Alexa will let you choose whether to place the order with Amazon or Whole Foods.
 Items placed in your generic shopping cart are also displayed at the bottom of your Prime Now shopping cart.